-To protect his identity, we’ll call him Tom throughout this series of posts.
+To protect his identity, we’ll call him Tom.

 I met Tom for coffee after he’d visited our church one Sunday, and he began to share his story with me.
 He’d felt attracted to other guys since being very young, but also was very attracted to following Jesus and became a Christian at an early age.
 As he grew in his faith and studied the Scriptures, he saw that while he could do nothing to change who he is attracted to, that acting on his desires was not in line with God’s design for human flourishing for Christians.

 Throughout high school and college he continued to mature in his faith and he began to consider that following Jesus may mean never marrying.
 He had moved overseas for several years before he moved to our city, and he sat there in the coffee shop and asked me what our church’s stance on homosexuality was.